 Mark-to-Market Election.
-Alternatively, a U.S. Holder of "marketable stock" (as defined in the applicable Treasury regulations) in a PFIC may make a mark-tomarket election for such stock to elect out of the adverse PFIC tax treatment discussed above.
+Alternatively, a U.S. Holder of "marketable stock" (as defined in the applicable Treasury regulations) in a PFIC may make a mark-to-market election for such stock to elect out of the adverse PFIC tax treatment discussed above.
 If a U.S. Holder makes a mark-to-market election for shares of marketable stock, the U.S. Holder will include in income each year an amount equal to the excess, if any, of the fair market value of the shares as of the close of the holder's taxable year over the holder's adjusted basis in such shares.
 A U.S. Holder is allowed a deduction for the excess, if any, of the adjusted basis of the shares over their fair market value as of the close of the taxable year.
 However, deductions are allowable only to the extent of any net mark-to-market gains on the shares included in the holder's income for prior taxable years.
 Amounts included in a U.S. Holder's income under a mark-to-market election, as well as gain on the actual sale or other disposition of the shares, are treated as ordinary income.
-Ordinary loss treatment also applies to the deductible portion of any markto-market loss on the shares, as well as to any loss realized on the actual sale or disposition of the shares, to the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such shares.
+Ordinary loss treatment also applies to the deductible portion of any mark-to-market gains previously included for such shares.
 A U.S. Holder's basis in the shares will be adjusted to reflect any such income or loss amounts.
 However, the special interest charge and related adverse tax consequences described above for non-electing holders may continue to apply on a limited basis if the U.S. Holder makes the mark-to-market election after such holder's holding period for the shares has begun.